How is acute myeloid leukemia found?

 People already known to have leukemia will have tests done to measure the amount of certain chemicals in the blood.
 These tests can help tell how well their kidneys and liver are working.

 A doctor with special training in blood diseases looks at the biopsy samples (bone marrow, blood, and cerebrospinal fluid) under a microscope.
 The doctor looks at the size and shape of the cells as well as other features to classify the cells into different types.
 An important goal of this process is to see whether the cells look mature.
 The most immature cells are called blasts.
 The number of blasts in the bone marrow is important in telling whether a person has leukemia.

 Imaging tests are ways of taking pictures of the inside of the body.
-There are several kinds of these tests that might be done in people with leukemia.
+Several kinds of these tests might be done in people with leukemia.
 They are done most often to look for infections or other problems rather than for the leukemia itself.

 MRI scans take longer than CT scans.
 Also, you may be placed inside a narrow tube, which can bother some people.
 Special, "open" MRI machines may be another choice for people with a fear of closed spaces.
 The MRI machine makes loud buzzing and thumping noises that you may find disturbing.
 Some places will give you headphones to block this out.

-Ultrasound: Ultrasound is the use of sound waves to make pictures of organs inside your body.
+Ultrasound uses sound waves to make pictures of organs inside your body.
 It can be used to look at lymph nodes near the surface of the body or to look for enlarged organs inside your belly, such as the kidneys, liver, and spleen.

-This is an easy test to have done.
-For most scans, the part of your body that is being looked at is smeared with gel, a kind of wand is moved around, and the picture can be seen on a computer screen.
+This is an easy test to have.
+For most ultrasound scans, the part of your body that is being looked at is smeared with gel, a kind of wand is moved around, and the picture can be seen on a computer screen.